belyaev-mikhail/belyaev-mikhail.github.io/_posts/2019-07-29-fun-with-inline-classes-part-3.md

 We also introduce our own `indent` to make nested indentation possible.
 This approach does not scale to more than two receivers, though.

-And it does not work:
+Aaand... it does not work:

 ```kotlin
 fun foo() {